georgeklaus/se-assignment-5-georgeklaus/README.md

 *Advantages of Using the Integrated Terminal:*

-1. Convenience: Run commands without leaving the code editor.
+1. Convenience: Runs commands without leaving the code editor.
-2. Environment: Share the same environment and working directory as the editor.
+2. Environment: Shares the same environment and working directory as the editor.
-3. Efficiency: Quickly switch between coding and terminal tasks.
+3. Efficiency: Quickly switches between coding and terminal tasks.

 *File and Folder Management*